Eitab/TestNet_SeleniumEx/README.md

 [Solution to Question 1]
 HtmlTablePage.java - [Question 2]
 [Solution to Question 2]
-I have also included a test class:
+in this class I implemented getTableCellText() and verifyTableCellText() functions I have also included a test class:

 HtmlTablesTest.java - [Description of Test Class]